-MATLAB_CALLS_C is a directory of MATLAB programs which illustrate how a MATLAB program can call a C function, passing data to the function, and receiving results from the C function.
+matlab_calls_c, a MATLAB code which illustrates how a MATLAB code can call a C function, passing data to the function, and receiving results from the C function.

 Of course, a MATLAB call normally looks something like

 [ out1, out2 ] = function_name ( in1, in2, in3 )so in order to pass the information to and from MATLAB, the C function is required to have a header like this: